 It’s no wonder so many caregivers struggle with stress-related health conditions.

-That’s why it’s important to find a variety of ways to reduce stress.
+That’s why it’s essential to find a variety of ways to reduce stress.

 It’s not realistic to eliminate all the worries and frustrations that come with caregiving.
 And it’s natural to focus on what went wrong, what to improve, or future challenges.